artivis/artivis.github.io/content/post/2022/ros2-humble.md

 ```

 We will not go into the details of this profile,
-note simply that it takes advantage of [LXD support of cloud-init][lxd-cloud-init] to set up the ppa, install packages, fetch ROS 2 Humble source code.
+note simply that it takes advantage of [LXD support of cloud-init][lxd-cloud-init] to set up the ppa, install packages and fetch the ROS 2 Humble source code.
-Alright, let us carry on and launch our container.
+Alright, let us carry on and launch our Humble container.
 But let's not forget to edit our LXD profile from the yaml file we have just created,

 ```bash